 All participants will benefit from trial participation in terms of repeated home visits, during which caregivers may ask health-related questions from the study personnel.
 The study staff making home visits will not be medically trained and they will be instructed not to provide direct medical advice.
 However, if needed, they will facilitate referral to a local health facility.
 If a further referral to a hospital is required, the study team will assist in transfer where necessary.
-For children participating in the mechanistic substudy for whom blood samples are collected and Hb and CRP levels measured on site: on the first visit, if a child is asymptomatic or has mild respiratory symptoms, and the CRP is more than 50 mg/l or the Hb is less than 50 g/l, the child will be given the study drug and then actively referred to the nearest health clinic.
+For children participating in the mechanistic substudy for whom blood samples are collected and Hb and CRP levels measured on site: on the first visit, if a child is asymptomatic or has mild respiratory symptoms, and the CRP is above or Hb is below a critical threshold based on reference ranges from the Mali national and local guidelines in use at that time, the child will be given the study drug and then actively referred to the nearest health clinic.
 Transportation will be ensured.
-On the second visit two weeks later, if the Hb is less than 93 g/l, the child will be actively referred to the nearest health clinic and transportation will be ensured.
+On the second visit two weeks later, if the Hb reaches a critical threshold based on reference ranges from the Mali national and local guidelines in use at that time, the child will be ensured.
 Upon referral, a paper copy of an instruction leaflet to health clinics will be given to the caregiver to show at the clinic (Appendix 5).

 Two thirds of the participants will receive azithromycin MDA, which is expected to reduce mortality and offer other health benefits to the participants.
-At the end of the trial, if the analysis suggests a mortality reduction by azithromycin, all participants who are 1-11 months (29-364 days) old, will receive 20 mg/kg azithromycin.
+At the end of the trial, if the analysis suggests a mortality reduction by azithromycin, all participants who are 1-11 months (29-364 days) old, will receive 20 mg / kg azithromycin.